ac-uoc/PRA2-Titanic-Data/README.md

 https://en.wikipedia.org/wiki/crew_of_the_titanic

-The file resulting from joining 11 Excel tables extracted from Wikipedia, the all_Titanic.xlsx, has been revised by CleaningTitanic.ipynb, which we attach.
-Any resulting inaccuracies may be due to error on our part, although we have tried to be extremly respectful to the original data.
+The file all_Titanic.xlsx results from joining 11 Excel tables from Wikipedia.
+The csv version derives from all_Titanic.xlsx Any resulting inaccuracies may be due to error on our part, although we have tried to be extremly respectful to the original data.

 We present here two versions, the extended and the reduced one.
 They correspond to using more columns and asking more questions, in the extended version, or reducing them to three input variables and one output variable: Survived.